parthian-sterlet/mcot-kernel/readme.md

 `<5 maximal spacer length>` = integer value from 0 to 100 (the default value 29)

-`<6 file of whole-genome promoters with its path>` =  fasta file of whole-genome dataset of promoters, three files in folders “hs”, “mm” and “at” imply application of *H.sapiens*, *M.musculus* and *A.thaliana* promoter datasets for setting of thresholds for input motifs.
+`<6 file of whole-genome promoters with its path>` =  fasta file of whole-genome dataset of promoters, three files in folders “hs”, “mm”, “at” and “dm” imply application of *H. sapiens*, *M. musculus*, *A. thaliana* and *D. melanogater* promoters for setting of thresholds for input motifs.

-`<7 pvalue_thr>` = recognition threshold of motifs transformed to the logarithmic -log10(ERR) scale of Expected Recognition Rate (ERR), ERR is computed as a recognition rate for the whole-genome set o promoters of protein-coding genes, default value 0.0005, the maximal allowable value is 0.0025.
+`<7 pvalue_thr>` = recognition threshold of motifs, Expected Recognition Rate (ERR), ERR is computed as a recognition rate for the whole-genome set of promoters of protein-coding genes, default value 0.0005, the maximal allowable value is 0.0025.

 `<8 -log10[p-value]_thr>` = threshold to display the significances of enrichment of CEs in output data (the default value 10)